All Episodes

 I did it what I thought you had to do.

-I I thought if you you had to be good to get a job.
+I thought you had to be good to get a job.

-But you know, I I never wanted to get anywhere on the basis of fraud.
+But I never wanted to get anywhere on the basis of fraud or as a fake.

 I didn't want to get anywhere on the basis of nepotism or anything of the sort.

-So as a result, you know, I just kept my head down and plowed ahead and and and didn't really network.
+So as a result, I just kept my head down and plowed ahead and didn't really network.

-So when my radio show went national in 1988, nobody ever heard of me outside of the places I had worked, and they were all stunned when uh when this happened.
+So when my radio show went national in 1988, nobody ever heard of me outside of the places I had worked.

-They said, Well, you uh you worked at the baseball team, you were at this jockey.
+They said, well, you worked at the baseball team.

-I said, Where'd you learn this political stuff?
+They said, where'd you learn this political stuff?

 My family was immersed in it.

-Uh and it's just it's always been a passion of mine.
+And it's just, it's always been a passion of mine.

 Well, where did you learn all this?

-I said, Well, from all kinds of people, but uh family was the foundation and so forth.
+I said, well, from all kinds of people, but family was the foundation and so forth.

-But I remember uh I was getting all these accolades and I was getting all this attention, and there were a lot of people who nobody ever heard of who were responsible for people like me all over the country amassing and acquiring knowledge that's not available in a classroom anywhere, uh, or not very many classrooms, and then able being able to um explain it to people who have not been able to access that information.
+And there were a lot of people who nobody ever heard of who were responsible for people like me all over the country amassing and acquiring knowledge that's not available in a classroom anywhere or not very many classrooms and then able being able to explain it to people who have not been able to access that information.

-And I was I was an omnivorous and voluminous reader uh when it came to uh public policy and and current events and history and things.
+And I was an omnivorous and voluminous reader when it came to public policy and current events and history and things.

-And one of the places that was invaluable to me in in acquiring a bedrocker foundation understanding of conservatism, and Mr. Buckley was one, of course, Ronald Reagan, but the Heritage Foundation, and I to this day.
+And one of the places that was invaluable to me in acquiring a bedrock or foundation understanding of conservatism, and Mr. Buckley was one, of course, Ronald Reagan, but the Heritage Foundation.

-The Heritage Foundation, it's run by a good friend of mine named Ed Fulner.
+The Heritage Foundation, it's run by a good friend of mine named Ed Fullner.

-Uh they were in in uh large part responsible for many policies that came out of the Reagan administration.
+They were in large part responsible for many policies that came out of the Reagan administration.

 And we are welcoming the Heritage Foundation as a new partner to the EIB network this month.